 Home Shopping Network hires work-at-home agents in five states

 Reaching 95 million U.S. homes, Home Shopping Network (HSN) uses full- and part-time virtual call center agents as its customer service and sales staff.
 This staff is tasked with selling a variety of home, lifestyle, health, beauty, fashion, jewelry, and electronics products.

 HSN is a $4 billion company that specializes in direct-to-consumer sales via TV, online, and mobile devices.
 Founded in 1982, HSN was the nation’s first television shopping network and is available to consumers 24 hours a day, 365 days a year.

 HSN offers work-at-home employment—not independent contractor positions—that are tied to a specific geographic location.
 Currently, those locations are thirteen cities in California, Florida, Ohio, Tennessee, and Virginia.
 Agents field inbound calls and answer questions, upsell merchandise, and complete sales transactions.
 Nearly all of the virtual call agent positions are sales jobs.

 Full-time positions require a 40-hour-per-week commitment.
-Working weekends and holidays is mandatory, but employees receive two predetermined days off per week.
+Working weekends and holidays are mandatory, but employees receive two predetermined days off per week.
 Also, all work-at-home employees must be available to work on-site once a month.
 Part-time positions are available, as are seasonal positions—especially during the winter holiday season.